MagnusBeng2/dtu_mlops_group_61/reports/README.md

 > Answer:

-**SKAL SKRIVES OM**
-When we load the config file the hyperparameters of the model is set to the values provided in the file.
-Hence one can easily see which parameters are used to train.
-However, when conducting experiments it is important to track which parameters are used.
-By ensuring commits between changes in config file we make sure that experiments are logged in the git commit history.
-In order to reproduce the experiments we included a seed in the configuration file.
-Hereby we ensure that the exact same results are obtained when training a model with a specific set of hyperparameters.
-Furthermore we created docker images, which ensures that our models can be run on all computers.
-By running multiple experiments in W&B we ensure that hyperparameters are kept in W&B.
+In order to secure information and uphold reproducibility, both train_model.py and evaluate_model.py allowed for setting a seed before operation, ensuring same results could be obtained on two different devices and two different runs.
+Specifically, the two scripts would always take the default seed-value of 42, as is stated in the config.
+Additionally, we established docker images, which would ensure that models in the project could be identically run on all devices.
+And by logging the runs and their performances, we could inspect them side-by-side in WandB and confirm/disprove runs were in fact identical.

 ### Question 14